 Natural gas is the main fuel for district heat, while around 80% of district heat was generated through combined heat and power.
 Bad condition of existing building stock as well as the distribution grid requires substantial retrofitting.
 Modernisation and expansion of district heating systems in set as one of the priorities for Croatian energy policy.

 The tailor made Capacity Building programme for Croatia covers training topics identified by Croatian DHS operators and staff during the needs assessment phase.
 The highest priorities have been given to technical topics.
-Top priority topics were additionally also identified in: RES and EE topics including waste to energy aspects, financing topics and management topics:
+Top priority topics were additionally also identified in RES and EE topics including waste to energy aspects, financial topics and managerial topics.
+The trainings have been evaluated through anonymous questionnaires by the trainees.

 Data intelligent operation of district heating and district cooling systems